 - After fermentation, store the mushrooms in their brine in the fridge, making sure they're still completely covered with brine.
 The mushrooms will last as long as they're covered with brine, but even a small amount of exposed tissue will grow mold in the fridge.

 - Vacuum sealer and bags

 - Clean the mushrooms very well, then weigh them in grams.
 If you want to eat the ferment straight out of the bag, steam them first, then weigh.

 - Multiply the weight of the mushrooms by anywhere from .02-.05% to get the weight of salt needed.
 For example, 1000 grams of mushrooms you would use 20-50 grams of salt.

-- Combine the mushrooms with the salt, then quickly vacuum seal the bag, leaving more than extra space at the top for resealing the bag once or twice during the fermentation process.
+- Combine the mushrooms with the salt, then quickly vacuum seal the bag.
+Use a bag larger than you'll need to allow extra space at the top for resealing the bag once or twice during the fermentation process.

 - Over the course of a few days, you'll notice the bag puff and inflate from carbon dioxide, snip off the corner to release the air and "burp" it, then carefully re-seal without using the vacuum setting.

 - Allow the mushrooms to ferment in a cool dark place with a stable temperature (don't ferment them outside) like a pantry.
 Taste them after 5 days.
 I like them aged anywhere from 5-10 days depending on what I'm doing.
 Remember over-fermenting can make them mushy.